-The table below describes some of the parameters with the most general interest.
+The table below describes some parameters of interest in the .assembly version of this report.

-Parameter Description Total Reads Assembled Contains information about reads that made it into the assembly.
-Unassembled Sequences Lists reasons why certain reads were not included.
-Coalesced 'n' identical reads Shows the number of reads that were treated as duplicates.
-Found SNP Cnt (incl. indel lengths) Shows the number of SNPs that were found.
-Assembly Parameters Shows the SNP-calling parameters specified in the SeqMan NGen wizard for this assembly.
-SCRIPT Shows the entire assembly script used in SeqMan NGen when creating this assembly.
+Parameter Description Total Assembled Reads Contains information about reads that made it into the assembly.
+"Coalesced identical aligned reads" indicates the number of reads that were treated as duplicates.
+Total Unassembled Reads Lists reasons why certain reads were not included.
+Found SNP Cnt (incl. indel lengths) (Variant assemblies only) Shows the number of SNPs that were found.
+Assembly Parameters (Variant assemblies only) Shows the SNP-calling parameters specified in the SeqMan NGen wizard for this assembly.
+SCRIPT Below the word "SCRIPT" is the entire assembly script used in SeqMan NGen when creating this assembly.